BleuLlama/I2C-Rotary-Encoder/README.md

 I'm using a standard rotary encoder board that I had leftover from my Pi1541 and Gotek drive modifications.

 # Connecting

-Currently, this is only setup out of the box to work with a standard Arduino Uno (ATmega 328P) micro.
-Other devices will require different pin configurations and wirings.
+Currently, this is only setup out of the box to work with a standard Arduino Uno or other Arduino with an ATmega328 or ATmega168 micro.

+Encoder to Arduino

 	Encoder     Arduino Pin
 	 CLK         D13